Luke Snyder (bull rider)

 Luke Snyder (born October 6, 1982) is an American former professional rodeo cowboy who specialized in bull riding, and competed in the Professional Bull Riders (PBR) circuit.
-He was the 2001 PBR Rookie of the Year, and the 2001 PBR World Finals Event Champion.
+In 2001, he won both the PBR Rookie of the Year and World Finals event titles.
+In 2022 and 2023, he was the co-head coach and general manager of the Missouri Thunder in the PBR Team Series.
+In 2024, he left his position as co-head coach, but remains as general manager.

 Early and personal life

 Luke Snyder was born on October 6, 1982, and is originally from Raymore, Missouri.
 He began riding steer at age 9, and moved to bulls around 13 or 14 years old.
 His father Mike pulled his rope for him at the amateur events until he went professional at 18.

 Snyder decided that after marrying his girlfriend Jennifer Manna in 2012, that 2013 would be his last season.
 Snyder also said he and Manna recently bought a home in Springfield, Missouri, and planned to start a family.
 As of 2022, he and Manna are divorced.
 His special interests include team roping, snowboarding and surfing.